 GIGO (Garbage In Garbage Out) is a term used in the computing world that aptly describes how systems process data.
 Good data will give you useful information, while bad or insufficient data will give you useless output.
 Any algorithm will be designed with a sport in mind.
 The data points used in sports betting tend to be relatively straightforward and clearly defined.

 A predictive algorithm for use in basketball betting, for example, will take in data points such as home winning rates, points per game, individual player statistics, rebounds, and so on.
 All the data that a sports betting algorithm might need is freely available in today’s digital age.
 Even so, not all data is created equal.

-An algorithm taking in thousands of useless, irrelevant facts will fail to predict outcomes with the accuracy of an algorithm with a handful of solid, relevant data points.
+An algorithm taking in thousands of useless, irrelevant facts will fail to predict outcomes with the accuracy of sports betting algorithms with a handful of solid, relevant data points.
 Quality over quantity applies to the betting world when it comes to data in a big way.

 Who Creates Sports Betting Algorithms?